Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: The modular double compact quantum dilogarithm

 In particular, one can show that $\Psi^\hbar$ is indeed well-defined on the whole $\mathbb{C}$, and that it is unitary in the sense that

 An immediate corollary of the involutivity of $\Phi^{\pm {\rm i}\hbar}$ as in Prop.\ref{prop:properties_of_mdqc}(3) is the following (see \cite{KS}):

-What will be crucially used in the present paper is the operator version of the difference equations as in Prop.\ref{prop:properties_of_mdqc}(2): \begin{proposition}[the operator version of the difference equations for $\Psi^\hbar$; \cite{KS}] Let ${\bf x}, {\bf y}, {\bf x}', {\bf y}'$ be self-adjoint operators on a separable Hilbert space satisfying the Weyl-relations-versions of the Heisenberg commutation relations
+What will be crucially used in the present paper is the operator version of the difference equations as in Prop.\ref{prop:properties_of_mdqc}(2): \begin{proposition}[the operator version of the difference equations for $\Psi^\hbar$; \cite{KS}] Let ${\bf x}, {\bf y}, {\bf x}', {\bf y}'$ be self-adjoint operators on a separable complex Hilbert space satisfying the Weyl-relations version of the Heisenberg commutation relations

 \begin{itemize} \item[\rm (1)] For each $\epsilon \in \{+1,-1\}$, the following operator identity holds:

 \item[\rm (2)] For each $\epsilon \in \{+1,-1\}$, the following operator identity holds:

 \end{itemize} \end{proposition} Prop.\ref{prop:operator_version_of_difference_equations_for_Psi}(1) was proved in \cite{KS} by applying the analytic continuation for $\hbar$ to the corresponding operator identity for the usual non-compact quantum dilogarithm $\Phi^\hbar$, which in turn was proved e.g. in \cite{FG09} \cite{G}.
 We note that Prop.\ref{prop:operator_version_of_difference_equations_for_Psi}(2) can be proved in a similar manner.
 Another important operator identity for $\Psi^\hbar$ is the pentagon identity, which again was proved in \cite{KS} by applying the analytic continuation for $\hbar$ to the corresponding result for the function $\Phi^\hbar$, which in turn was proved in \cite{G} \cite{FKV} \cite{W}. \begin{proposition}[the pentagon identity for $\Psi^\hbar$; \cite{KS}] Let ${\bf x},{\bf y},{\bf x}',{\bf y}'$ be as in Prop.\ref{prop:operator_version_of_difference_equations_for_Psi}.
 Then